 Abstract

 This research examines how social capital affects individual happiness in Indonesia.
 Determinants of happiness use several dimensions of social capital, namely trust, information channel, and civic engagement, especially political participation.
 In addition, the estimation also takes into account other social demographic factors.
 The researcher finds that trust, information channels, and political participation significantly affect individual happiness in Indonesia.
 Furthermore, the trust of individuals to entrust their children to neighbours within a few hours if it is not possible to take the child away and social gathering positively affects individual happiness.
 By utilizing IFLS data, a logistic model is used to test whether several indicators of social capital affect individual happiness.
 A positive correlation between social capital and happiness may suggest that public policies toward increasing social capital at the individual and aggregate level may have complementary effects on raising individual happiness.
-It is important to support the government's efforts to improve the community's happiness, which can encourage development policies' effectiveness.
+It is essential to support the government's efforts to improve the community's happiness, encouraging development policies' effectiveness.

 Keywords: welfare economics; well-being; economic development; IFLS; microdata